hlotvonen/glyph-drawing-club-blog/src/posts/2024-12-17-the-origins-of-DEL-and-its-legacy-in-ascii-art.md

 ### The mass manufacture of character generator chips

 During the 1970s computer components got smaller in size, their production costs reduced, and manufacturing volumes increased.
-This development lead to the creation of desktop-sized computers, and in turn, mass production of computers.
-One such manufacturer was Motorola, who started producing cheap dot-matrix character generator ROM chips.
-Their 1975 *MCM6570* character generator chip was based on the the full set of ECMA-17 control character symbols^[[MCM6570 Datasheet, ROM, Motorola](https://datasheetspdf.com/datasheet/MCM6570.html)], including the "symbol of shading".
-In 1977, its successor, the *MCM6674*, was used in the *TRS-80 Model I*, one of the earliest mass-produced retail home computers.^[Hoard of Bitmap fonts repository has [bitmap dumps of the TRS-80 Model I, Model III, Model 4 character sets](https://github.com/robhagemans/hoard-of-bitfonts/tree/master/trs-80)]
+This development lead to the mass production of desktop-sized computers.
+One such manufacturer of computer components was Motorola, who started producing cheap dot-matrix character generator ROM chips.
+Their 1975 *MCM6570* character generator chip was based on the ECMA-17 standard, which included graphic symbols for all control characters and DEL, rendered again as a checkerboard pattern.^[[MCM6570 Datasheet, ROM, Motorola](https://datasheetspdf.com/datasheet/MCM6570.html)] In 1977, its successor, the *MCM6674*, was used in the *TRS-80 Model I*, one of the earliest mass-produced retail home computers.^[Hoard of Bitmap fonts repository has [bitmap dumps of the TRS-80 Model I, Model III, Model 4 character sets](https://github.com/robhagemans/hoard-of-bitfonts/tree/master/trs-80)]

 <figure class="u-image-full-width">
     {% image